mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 Thus, if we have two biomolecules in the cell that _can_ bind/interact (including proteins), we can deduce that they inevitably _will_ interact within a fairly short span of time (again, subject to their compartmentalization within the cell).
 Thus, as far as I understand, the deterministic picture portrayed by a network diagram is actually fairly accurate!

 Now, with this in mind, wouldn't one expect many aberrant reactions and/or electrostatic binding?
 The answer is "no" for two main reasons: First, when considering small molecules in the cell, most chemical reactions have a very high [activation energy](https://en.wikipedia.org/wiki/Activation_energy) and require a [catalyst](https://en.wikipedia.org/wiki/Catalysis), such as an [enzyme](https://en.wikipedia.org/wiki/Enzyme), to occur.
 Thus, though small molecules are colliding with eachother constantly, they are unlikely to interact.
 Second, when considering proteins (i.e., larger biomolecules), the targets that proteins bind to are [hyperspecific](https://elifesciences.org/articles/60924).
-Thus, the specific pairs (or combinations) of molecules that actually react/bind with one another is an _extremely_ small fraction of all possible pairs/combinations.
+Thus, the specific pairs (or combinations) of proteins that actually interact with one another is an _extremely_ small fraction of all possible pairs/combinations.

 Putting this all together at a (very) high-level: molecules move extremely fast in the cell and will (roughly) meet every other molecule in the cell within a short amount of time; however, the pairs of molecules that actually react when they meet is extremely small.
 From this picture, we gain a sense for why the network model is a reasonable model for describing cellular processes despite how packed and chaotic they are!